-- (i) Verification of the applicant's identity and the information submitted by the applicant on the License application, including the information provided by Covered Employees and Principals; - (ii) Contacts with the applicant's personal and business references; - (iii) A civil, criminal, and credit history check; and - (iv) A background investigation of all individuals who are a Principal, Key Employee, or Primary Management Officer of the Gaming Vendor or Gaming Financer in accordance with Subsections 203(a) - (c) of this Section. - (B) The SNGA may conduct such additional investigative activities as it may require by rule or regulation. - (C) The SNGA may issue a notice to a License applicant for an interview or hearing at any time during the investigation to secure any additional information it may require in determining the applicant's suitability for a License. - (D) Upon completion of the investigation, the staff shall prepare a written report and recommendation in relation to the applicant's suitability under Section 203(a)(7) of this Title and the SNGA shall then determine whether to grant or deny the License. - (E) Record Retention.
-The SNGA shall establish a record retention schedule for Gaming Vendor and Financer applications and background investigation records. - (11) Notifications to the State Compliance Agency.

-The SNGA, when requested, shall advise the SCA of:

-(A) All financing and loan transactions with respect to covered games or supplies in which the amount exceeds \$50,000 in any twelve-month period and make them available for SCA review upon request; and

-(B) Approval of any Management Contract approved by the Chair of the National Indian Gaming Commission.

-(e) Adverse Licensing Action Procedure.

-The SNGA shall notify an applicant or licensee, in writing, of the SNGA's preliminary decision to deny an application for a License or to suspend, revoke, limit, modify, restrict, condition or cancel the licensee's gaming license, which notice shall inform the licensee of the basis for the SNGA's preliminary decision and of any due process rights available to the applicant or licensee.

-An SNGA decision to limit, modify, restrict, condition, or cancel a License shall not be deemed an adverse action requiring a hearing and shall not be appealable except upon a showing, supported by substantial evidence, that such decision was the result of bias, prejudice, or other wrongful purpose; provided that the SNGA may in its discretion accord a licensee an opportunity to show cause why the License should not be limited, modified, restricted, conditioned, or cancelled.
-The SNGA may, in its sole discretion, grant an oral hearing or require a written submission.
+- (iv) A background investigation of all individuals who are a Principal, Key Employee, or Primary Management Officer of the Gaming Vendor or Gaming Financer in accordance with Subsections 203(a) (c) of this Section. - (B) The SNGA may conduct such additional investigative activities as it may require by rule or regulation. - (C) The SNGA may issue a notice to a License applicant for an interview or hearing at any time during the investigation to secure any additional information it may require in determining the applicant's suitability for a License. - (D) Upon completion of the investigation, the staff shall prepare a written report and recommendation in relation to the applicant's suitability under Section 203(a)(7) of this Title and the SNGA shall then determine whether to grant or deny the License. - (E) Record Retention.
+The SNGA shall establish a record retention schedule for Gaming Vendor and Financer applications and background investigation records. - (6) Notifications to the State Compliance Agency.
+The SNGA, when requested, shall advise the SCA of: - (A) All financing and loan transactions with respect to covered games or supplies in which the amount exceeds \$50,000 in any twelvementh period and make them available for SCA review upon request; and - (B) Approval of any Management Contract approved by the Chair of the National Indian Gaming Commission. - (e) Adverse Licensing Action Procedure. - (1) The SNGA shall notify an applicant or licensee, in writing, of the SNGA's preliminary decision to deny an application for a License or to suspend, revoke, limit, modify, restrict, condition or cancel the licensee's gaming license, which notice shall inform the licensee of the basis for the SNGA's preliminary decision and of any due process rights available to the applicant or licensee. - (2) An SNGA decision to limit, modify, restrict, condition, or cancel a License shall not be deemed an adverse action requiring a hearing and shall not be appealable except upon a showing, supported by substantial evidence, that such decision was the result of bias, prejudice, or other wrongful purpose; provided that the SNGA may in its discretion accord a licensee an opportunity to show cause why the License should not be